Sun Devil Athletics

 Phoenix Municipal Stadium

-Phoenix Municipal Stadium is the home of Sun Devil Baseball.
+Welcome to Phoenix Municipal Stadium, the home of Sun Devil Baseball!
 This historic ballpark has been a staple of the local baseball scene since 1964.

 Originally built for professional teams, it became ASU’s home field for the 2015 season, offering a premier college baseball experience.

-The stadium features seating capacity of more than 7,000, scenic views of the Papago Mountains, state-of-the-art training facilities and a vibrant game-day atmosphere.
-It has hosted numerous legendary players and continues to be a key venue for Sun Devil Baseball fans and the community.
+The stadium features a seating capacity of more than 7,000, scenic views of the Papago Mountains, state-of-the-art training facilities and a vibrant Game Day atmosphere.

 Address